 While flu symptoms may be severe, they do not usually include vomiting and diarrhea.
 These are more often a sign of gastroenteritis, which can be caused by several things including viruses, bacteria and parasites.

 Most people recover on their own from influenza, but for young children, adults older than 65 and people with chronic health conditions, the flu can cause serious, sometimes life-threatening complications.
-Getting a flu shot is one of the best ways help prevent catching and spreading the flu.
-Physicians recommend anyone age 6 months and older should get the flu vaccine each year as soon as it becomes available, which is typically in the fall from September to November.
+Getting a flu shot is one of the best ways to help prevent catching and spreading the flu.
+Physicians recommend anyone age 6 months and older should get the flu vaccine each year as soon as it becomes available, which is typically in the fall.

 “When my patients are skeptical about getting the vaccine, I remind them that it’s still the best protection we have,” notes Dr. Shalauta.
 “It takes about two weeks for the vaccination to build up enough antibodies for it to be effective.”